How To Make Windows 8.1 / 8 Bootable USB Flash Drive The Easy Way

 Step 4: Launch Windows USB/DVD Download Tool you installed in Step 1.

 Step 5: Choose the ISO file you downloaded in Step 2 by clicking on “Browse”.

 Step 6: Click on “USB device” when prompted to choose media type.
 In the next step, choose your inserted USB flash drive.

-Step 7: The tool will now create a bootable USB flash drive using the Windows 8 DP .iso.
+Step 7: The tool will now create a bootable USB flash drive using the .ISO file you provided.
 This will take some time, so be patient.

-Step 9: Once booted from the USB drive; follow on-screen instructions to install Windows 8 DP.
+Step 9: Once booted from the USB drive; follow on-screen instructions to install Windows on your computer.

-If you followed all the steps correctly, you should be well on your way to installing Windows 8 Developer Preview from USB flash drive.
-Good luck and have fun using Windows 8!
+If you followed all the steps correctly, you should be well on your way to installing Windows easily from a USB flash drive.
+Good luck and have fun using Windows!